 Table 9-25b (BW subfield encoding).(#101).

-The CS Required subfield of the NDP feedback report poll variant trigger frame shall be set to 0.
+The CS Required subfield of the NDP feedback report poll variant trigger frame may be set to 0.

 The STBC, LDPC extra symbol, packet extension, and Doppler subfields are reserved.

-The Number of HE-LTFs subfield of the Common Info field indicates the number of HE-LTF symbols present in the NDP feedback report response.
-The number of HE-LTF subfield encoding is defined in Table 22-13.The GI and LTF Type subfield of the Common Info field is set to 2.
+The Number of HE-LTFs subfield of the Common Info field indicates the number of HE-LTF symbols present in the NDP feedback report response and is set to 2 for 2 HE-LTF symbols.

+The GI and LTF Type subfield of the Common Info field is set to 2.

-The Trigger Dependent Common Info field is
+The Trigger Dependent Common Info field is not present.

+The User Info field for NDP feedback report poll variant trigger frame is defined in Figure 9-52x (User Info field for NDP feedback report poll variant trigger frame).